EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 - Yelp Reviews: An open dataset released by Yelp, contains more than 5 million reviews.
 - UCI’s Spambase: A large spam email dataset, useful for spam filtering.

+Yelp Open Datasets: it contains reviews and user data from the Yelp platform.
+(TEXT MINING)

 **From UCI machine learning repository:**

 This repository contains 54 data sets under the category "Text", which are useful for tasks such as classification, regression, and clustering.